How does your perfect wedding day look? Do you imagine the gathering of loved ones from far and wide to celebrate you as a couple?

 As grand as Yosemite is for a destination wedding, sometimes managing the planning and logistics from farther away can be complicated.
-Fortunately, many local wedding services are available that know the area and can help guide you, ensuring that your special day is exactly what you dreamed it would be.
+Fortunately, many local wedding services offer wedding packages and know the area to help guide you, ensuring that your special day is exactly what you dreamed it would be.

 If you choose to hold your wedding at one of the more spacious hotel venues, they typically will have someone on staff to help you design and organize.
 If not, Yosemite wedding planners like AddyRose Design and YosemiteWeddings.com have the local knowledge to help you find the perfect venue, and sort through the many options for catering, music, flowers, photographers, makeup and hair stylists as well as navigating special use permits and other Yosemite-specific logistics.
 That way you can relax knowing that your wedding is going to live up to your dreams.

 The Glacier Point amphitheater comes with guest seating and one of the most stunning backdrops in the world.
 Photo: Dan Warsinger

 Maybe you’re looking for a simple wedding service held outdoors in the park away from standard facilities.
 Getting married out amidst the cliffs and rivers in Yosemite National Park is also an option, and in order to make that dream a reality, there is a lot you need to know.

 First of all, all weddings or commitment ceremonies inside Yosemite National Park, regardless of size, require a special use permit.
 And because your special day is happening with a national park, you’ll want to pay extra attention to the protections put in place for the natural and cultural resources.